zeroby0/netlify-plugin-11ty/README.md

     package = "netlify-plugin-11ty"
 ```

+Aand you're done! 🥳

+You can read Netlify's documentation about Plugins here: https://docs.netlify.com/configure-builds/build-plugins/

 ## Configuration

-Optionally, you can configure the plugin to suit your project's needs.
+**Optional**.
+You can configure the plugin to suit your project's needs.

 **Example**: